HomeChangeMasanobu Fukuoka, the One Who did Nothing?

 Join our social media

-Masanobu Fukuoka (2 February 1913 – 16 August 2008) was a Japanese microbiologist and philosopher famous for using “shizen nōhō”, translated to English as “natural farming” or “do nothing” method.
+Masanobu Fukuoka (2 February 1913 – 16 August 2008) was a Japanese microbiologist and philosopher renowned for pioneering the “shizen nōhō,” or “natural farming,” method, which he often described as the ‘do-nothing’ approach.

 LEAVE A REPLY